 With title insurance, if this occurs, you will be defended at no cost against all covered claims up to the amount of the policy.

 What does title insurance cost, and how often do I have to pay it?

 Title insurance is purchased only once, at a fraction of the overall cost of other types of insurances, and lasts as long as you own the home.

-The insurance commission controls the premiums for title policies, which depend upon the purchase price of the property.
+The office of the Louisiana Insurance Commissioner controls the premiums for title policies, which depend upon the purchase price of the property.

 What is a lender's policy?

 Lenders require buyers to cover the cost of a lender’s (or loan or mortgage) policy.
 This protects the lender against losses due to unknown title defects.